dgfs-clschool22/dgfs-clschool22.github.io/registration.md

 ## Grants

 To support participation in the fall school 2022, we are going to award at least 6 scholarships with 200-300 EUR.
 The grant holders will be chosen on the basis of intern several criteria considering the need of support.
-If you think you might be eligible for the scholarship, you are welcome to send your motivationalletter (1 Page) to Hoebel@leibniz-zas.de until July 09th.
+If you think you might be eligible for the scholarship, you are welcome to send your motivation letter (1 Page) to Hoebel@leibniz-zas.de until July 09th.

 # Deadlines